devheyaragon/doc/English/Voice Commands/Voice Commands.md

 ## Example Commands for ProKNX:turnOnLights
  - Turn on the lights in the Kitchen
  - Switch on the lights in the Living room
- - Put on the lights in the Bedroom.
+ - Put on the lights in the Bedroom
  - Turn on the light in the Bathroom
  - Switch on the light in the Garage
  - Put on the light in the Office